Skip to main content

 • Keyboard: Arrow keys to navigate, Enter/Space to activate, Escape to close, Home/End to jump

-That's it.
-No mystery.
-The spec is prescriptive enough that the implementation almost writes itself.
+That's the whole thing, and it's prescriptive enough that the implementation almost writes itself.

 Roving tabIndex

-The key pattern is roving tabIndex.
-Instead of moving DOM focus with document.activeElement tricks, each item declares whether it's the current focus target:
+The key pattern is roving tabIndex: instead of moving DOM focus around with document.activeElement tricks, each item just declares whether it's the current focus target.

 <button